eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 ## GitHub

-The {{GITHUB}} is used to share code, presentations, and other artifacts at IETF Hackathons.
-The Hackathon Chairs are responsible for administering the GitHub org.
+The {{IETF-HACKATHON-GITHUB}} is used to share code, presentations, and other artifacts at IETF Hackathons.
+The Hackathon Chairs are responsible for administering the GitHub organization.

 Code for Hackathon projects often exist elsewhere, which is perfectly fine.
 Anyone needing a place to host code for the Hackathon can request the creating of a repository for their project.